Jalapeno Plant Care: How to Grow and Care for Jalapenos

 Jalapenos not hot

 There are several reasons why your jalapenos are not hot.
-These include; insufficient light, variety, improper soil/potting mix, poor cultivation practices like fertilizing with too much nitrogen and too much water.
+These include insufficient light, variety, improper soil/potting mix, and poor cultivation practices like fertilizing with too much nitrogen and water.

-Your jalapeno flowers could be falling off due to; A sudden shift from hot spell to cool temperatures, exposure to hot and dry wind, and too much or too little soil moisture.
+Your jalapeno flowers could be falling off due to a sudden shift from hot spell to cool temperatures, exposure to hot and dry wind, or too much or too little soil moisture.

-Other reasons why the flowers are falling off include; too much or too little nitrogen in the soil, poor pollination, too little potassium, or phosphorus in the soil, bugs, and wilts.
+Other reasons the flowers are falling off include too much or too little nitrogen in the soil, poor pollination, too little potassium or phosphorus in the soil, bugs, and wilts.

 Jalapeno pepper not blooming

-Incorrect temperature (too hot or too cold) is the main cause of jalapeno pepper not blooming.
+Incorrect temperature (too hot or too cold) is the leading cause of jalapeno pepper not blooming.

 Other causes of your jalapeno not blooming are too much nitrogen, insufficient light, and calcium deficiency.